andrewhoulbrook/benfords-law/README.md

 # Benford's Law

-A script to compare a given dataset to Benford's Law and its generalized form.
+A script to compare a given dataset to Benford's Law and its generalised form.

 ## Getting Started